 The soil does not have to erode or be damaged because humans work in the woods.
 For example, logging roads can be redesigned for small equipment and to create more growing room for trees.
-Most skid roads that OGA has re-opened are one-way and are kept to less than 10-feet wide.
-Road lengths can also be kept small to limit the loss of soil.
+Most skid roads that Forever Redwood has reopened are one-way and are kept to less than 10-feet wide.
+Road lengths can also be kept short to limit the loss of soil.

-For example, we coordinate skid road re-construction with neighboring parcels to avoid unnecessarily re-opening roads.
-To minimize erosion in previously logged steep lands, only the most stable roads are re-opened.
-On steep hillsides, some of the old roads can be re-routed along stable soils and generally kept to a grade of less than 10%.
+For example, we coordinate skid road reconstruction with neighboring parcels to avoid unnecessarily reopening roads.
+To minimize erosion in previously logged steep lands, only the most stable roads are reopened.
+On steep hillsides, some of the old roads can be rerouted along stable soils and generally kept to a grade of less than 10%.
 In most areas, the contour of a forest road can be slightly outsloped with rolling dips to facilitate water drainage.
 Large culverts, bridges and rocked fords can be over-engineered to minimize erosion.
 Where in-board ditches are necessary, they can be drained at short distances to limit water build up during storms.
-Stream crossings and road re-openings in creek areas are kept to a minimum.
+Stream crossings and road reopenings in creek areas are kept to a minimum.
 Since the new roads are narrower than the original ones, young trees are kept and/or planted on the edges of the old road bed to protect against sliding and erosion.
 (For a thorough treatment on forest and range roads, write the Mendocino County Conservation District for their Forest and Ranch Roads Handbook, 405 Orchard Avenue, Ukiah, CA 95482.)